 Bring on the fuzzy socks and sweatshirts!
 Love the flannel pajama pants!
 Revel in the comfort of your favorite sweats!
 Rather than turning the temperature up so you can wear your short-sleeved T-shirt and cotton pants, keep the thermostat down and wear layers instead.
 Your body’s pretty good at making its own heat, so wear clothes that will trap it and keep you warm.
 This will help you save energy and money.

 2. Welcome the sunlight and save money on your heating bill.

 You can get some natural, solar heat to pour into your home by opening the curtains or blinds on your windows during the day.
 Sunlight is free!
 Use it to get some extra heat energy in your house.
 There’s a reason the cat always curls up by the window.
 Just don’t forget to close the curtains at night to trap the heat inside.

 3. Turn the temperature down at night.

 Get some warm bedding, like flannel sheets and a down comforter, and turn your thermostat down before you go to bed every night.
 Like we said, your body gives off heat.
 Use warm blankets to take advantage of it.
 Now, we’re not talking making your home into the Arctic.
-Even turning the temperature down ten degrees every night can help you save on your heating bill.
 Remember, the name of the game is conserving energy – it’s a great way to make your home a little more green.

 4. Use your ceiling fans.